gustavobertolino/password-validator/README.md

 - it doesn't contain any white space.
 - it doesn't contain repeated characters.

-So bellow follows an example of API password validation request:
+So below it follows a valid example of API password validation request:

 ```
 curl --request GET \